Finding and managing part-time jobs at university 🎓

 Team-working, communication, time management, commercial awareness and initiative are skills that can be learnt and developed from part-time working, which can help you stand out in interviews in later life.

-If you have an upcoming graduate interview, check out our interview questions hub with some of the most common and job-specific questions for a range of graduate roles.
+If you have an upcoming graduate interview, check out our best answers to interview questions, with some of the most common and job-specific questions for a range of graduate roles.

 Employers often value candidates highly who’ve had previous part-time jobs, part-time jobs may not seem important, but in the grand scheme of things they can help you land great graduate jobs.
 If you’re wondering ‘what are the best paid graduate jobs’ check out our blog for a breakdown of the best paid graduate roles.